WELCOME TO CANADA

 free indigenous culinary class

-In partnership with Toronto Life Insider, to celebrate the premiere of our audio drama Moonlodge, we are thrilled to offer an exclusive online cooking class, April 20, 5:00 PM, hosted by Chef Joseph Shawana, professor at Centennial College and Chair of Indigenous Culinary of Associated Nations.
-Free for Soulpepper audiences and TL Insiders, don’t miss this exciting and delicious event.
+In partnership with Toronto Life Insider, to celebrate the premiere of our audio drama Moonlodge, we are thrilled to offer an exclusive online Fry Bread cooking class hosted by Chef Joseph Shawana, professor at Centennial College and Chair of Indigenous Culinary of Associated Nations.

 Restaurant Recommendations from Toronto LiFE

-Tea n Bannock is a cheery, laid-back eatery dispensing Aboriginal dishes, including buffalo, elk & fry-bread on Gerrard St E.
+Tea n Bannock is a cheery, laid-back eatery dispensing Indigenous dishes, including buffalo, elk & fry-bread on Gerrard St E.

 Keeping in touch, both figuratively and physically, is a challenge during times of isolation; while physical touch – and what we touch – is now a source of fear and anxiety for many.
 The Dutch phrase “skin hunger” has come to prominence in recent months, encapsulating these feelings.

 For the 2020 Festival, TIFA presented Skin Hunger: a new writing commission featuring original works by internationally renowned writers, in reflection on what we’ve all felt and suffered during the COVID-19 crisis.
 Featured here is Tyler Pennock, a Cree and Métis writer, educator, and community worker living in Toronto, reading his Skin Hunger piece, titled Fire.